 • That even God says my “good deeds are like filthy rags” (Isaiah 64:6) so nothing I ever do, no matter how good, will ever measure up as pleasing to God, or anyone else.

-But as a student on the campus of North Carolina A&T State University I developed a deeper understanding of systems of oppression and I started making some critical connections.
+But as a student on the campus of North Carolina A&T State University, I developed a deeper understanding of systems of oppression and I started making some critical connections.
 I knew something wasn’t right…

-My healing journey began with me questioning…everything.
+My healing journey began with me questioning… Everything.

-What do I truly believe…and where did it come from?
+What do I truly believe… And where did it come from?

-What are the things I actually believe about myself…and where did that come from?
+What are the things I actually believe about myself… And where did that come from?

 It was my social justice upbringing and what I was learning in college that supported me by being the lens through which I examined ALL of my beliefs even further.